EU's Juncker says Apple tax decision is clearly based on facts, rules

 Apple's Chief Executive Tim Cook last week described the ruling as "total political crap", but France and Germany have come out to back Brussels on the decision.

-Juncker said that the EU Commission investigations on taxation have mainly targeted European companies.
+Juncker said EU Commission investigations on taxation had mainly targeted European companies.

+The decision comes amidst a coordinated global initiative to crack down on tax evasion by multinational companies, spearheaded by the Paris-based Organization for Economic Cooperation and Development (OECD).

+The ruling against Apple has pushed the issue into the limelight and raised the risk of significant push-back from the United States, analysts say, where some lawmakers are saying the result represents a European encroachment on the U.S. potential tax base.

 ($1 = 0.8966 euros)

-(Reporting by Nate Taplin; Writing by Jason Subler; Editing by Kim Coghill)
+(Reporting by Nathaniel Taplin; Editing by Robert Birsel)